 Remedy

-Dealers will replace the backrest frame of the front seats.
+Dealers will replace the bolt.

 On certain vehicles, the front power seat adjuster assembly joint may become loose over time.
 A loose seat adjuster assembly may increase seat cushion deflection and not properly restrain the seat occupant in the event of a crash, which could increase the risk of injury.